BJNSTNKVC/js-str-helper/README.md

 #### whenIsAscii

-The whenIsAscii method invokes the given closure if the string is 7 bit ASCII.
+The `whenIsAscii` method invokes the given closure if the string is 7-bit ASCII.
 The closure will receive the fluent string instance:

 ```js